BlogData RoomsData Room for Private Equity in 2026: Fund, Deal, and LP Workflows (5 Real Examples)

 See full pricing at papermark.com/pricing?view=datarooms.

-1. Fund I LP fundraise (Backtrace Capital).
-Backtrace, a first-time European fund manager, used Papermark to centralize PPM, LPA, track record, and ESG documentation across 80+ LP prospects.
+Fund I LP fundraise.
+Backtrace Capital, a first-time European fund manager, used Papermark to centralize PPM, LPA, track record, and ESG documentation across LP prospects.
 Per-LP scoped access plus page-by-page analytics let the GP team see which LPs were engaged versus which had stalled.
 The fund closed €50M+.
-See Backtrace customer story and data room for raising Fund I playbook.
+See the data room for raising Fund I playbook for the full setup.

-3. M&A diligence on portfolio acquisitions (GP Loree).
-GP Loree, a New York family office, runs Papermark for M&A and special situations diligence on direct portfolio acquisitions.
-Multi-bidder isolation with dynamic watermarking and structured Q&A across legal, financial, and tax workstreams.
-See GP Loree customer story.
+M&A diligence at a New York family office.
+G.P.
+Loree & Co. runs Papermark for M&A and special-situations diligence on direct portfolio acquisitions.
+Multi-bidder isolation with dynamic watermarking and structured Q&A across legal, financial, and tax workstreams supports a deal calendar that runs multiple concurrent processes.

-4. Portfolio-company exit prep.
-PE firms running portfolio companies through exit preparation use Papermark to maintain a "always-on" data room with audited financials, board materials, and commercial documentation that can be opened to acquirers within days.
-The same platform tracks LP reporting and exit diligence side-by-side.
+Portfolio-company exit prep.
+PE firms running portfolio companies through exit preparation use Papermark to maintain an "always-on" data room with audited financials, board materials, and commercial documentation that can be opened to acquirers within days.
+The same platform tracks LP reporting and exit diligence side by side, so the exit-prep team is not rebuilding a room while running the sale.

-5. Quarterly LP reporting at scale.
-GP teams use Papermark's per-LP scoped access plus engagement analytics for quarterly LP reporting.
-PMs can see which LPs read which sections of the quarterly letter and follow up directly with high-engagement or low-engagement signals.
-CRM-style attribution layered on top of the audit trail.
+Quarterly LP reporting at scale.
+GP IR teams use Papermark's per-LP scoped access plus engagement analytics for quarterly LP reporting.
+PMs see which LPs read which sections of the quarterly letter and follow up directly with high-engagement or low-engagement signals.
+CRM-style attribution layered on top of the audit trail is what flat-rate VDRs unlock that legacy per-page pricing cannot.

 Why PE firms move to Papermark